 After a time of investigation, we found the solution.

-The final architecture was formed by an app written in Swift with extension for Apple Watch 3, an Outbarriers beacon and an open/closed door sensor with integration to HomeKit.
+The final architecture consisted of an app written in Swift with extension for Apple Watch 3, an Outbarriers beacon and an open/closed door sensor with integration to HomeKit.

 The two IoT devices that are used use Bluetooth Low Energy (BLE) to communicate with the iPhone and Apple Watch.